LucasPG14/Lux/README.md

 # Lux

-Lux is a final degree project at the UPC, corresponding to the Video Game Design and Development degree.
+Lux is a rendering engine created from scratch using OpenGL and C++ for my final degree project at the UPC-CITM.
+In this engine, we find implementations of different Global Illumination techniques.

-The basis of the project was made following this [YouTube series]() by [TheCherno]().
+The basis of this project was made following [TheCherno's](https://www.youtube.com/c/TheChernoProject) [Game Engine Series](https://www.youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) playlist.

 ## Goal

 The aim of this project is to implement some of the different Global Illumination software techniques that currently exist and to carry out a study between them, analysing performance and memory consumption.

+Another goal of this project is to improve my knowledge of graphics programming, creating an optimal and efficient rendering engine.

 ## How to use Lux